adaptyteam/adapty-docs/versioned_docs/version-3.0/add-remote-config-locale.md

    />
    </Zoom>

-4. After you finalized what to translate, click Translate.
-Translation for the selected lines will be added to the remote config.
-The translated lines will be marked green.
+4. Click **Translate** to apply translations.
+The selected lines will be translated and added to the remote config, with the translated lines marked green..

-Sometimes localization is nopt only the translation of lines, but also using different pictures or even design for different locations.
-Do not forget to make additional changes if required.

-## Export of localization files for external translation
+## Exporting localization files for external translation

-Although the AI is a modenrn tendency in localization, you may prefer a proven-qualitative way to translate your app and paywalls in it - human professional translators or a translation agency with translation base.
-In this case, you may export the localization files to transfer them to your translators and then import the result.
+While AI-powered localization is becoming a popular trend, you might prefer a more reliable method, like using professional human translators or a translation agency with a strong track record.
+If that’s the case, you can export localization files to share with your translators and then import the translated results back into Adapty.

-Export extracts all languages as separate .json files joined to a single archve file.
-If you want to extract one file, you can do that from the language personal menu.
+Exporting creates individual `.json` files for each language, bundled into a single archive.
+If you only need one file, you can export it directly from the language-specific menu.

 <Zoom>
   <img src={require('./img/localization-table-language.webp').default}